- To establish a regime for the responsible handling of personal information in the public sector,

 The Privacy and Data Protection Act 2014 and Freedom of Information Act 1982 (FOI Act) provide individuals with a statutory rights of access to their own personal information held by government agencies about them.

-Under the FOI Act, requests for access to personal information or correction of personal information can be made to the Information Officer.
+Under the FOI Act, formal requests for access to personal information or correction of personal information can be made to the Information Officer.
+If a customer wishes to correct their records, informal request for correction may be directed to the Privacy Officer.

 Transborder data flows

-The SRO may, in some circumstances, transfer personal information or information collected from you outside Victoria, to another state or territory revenue office, or to the federal Commissioner of Taxation.
+The SRO may, in some circumstances, disclose personal information or information collected from you, to other agencies in other jurisdictions, or to the federal Commissioner of Taxation.

-The SRO administers three Acts which permit the provision of information to other agencies and jurisdictions.
-These are the Taxation Administration Act 1997, the First Home Owner Grant Act 2000, and the Unclaimed Money Act 2008.
+Transborder Data Flows are governed by secrecy laws which authorise the SRO to provide information obtained under revenue laws including personal information to specified agencies in other jurisdictions.
+The SRO administers Acts which permit the provision of information to other agencies and jurisdictions.
 The agencies permitted to receive information from the SRO under these laws are listed in the attachment below.

 The SRO does not collect sensitive information from individuals, unless necessary for the purposes of Acts it administers or in managing its employees or contractors.